 If you rent your home or apartment, you and your landlord fall under the regulations found within the Washington State Residential Landlord-Tenant Act.
 Understanding your rights and responsibilities as a renter and a landlord can help resolve problems and avoid potential legal involvement.

-For informational recordings on residential landlord-tenant matters, call the State Attorney General's Office Consumerline at 800-692-5082, option 8.
+For informational recordings on residential landlord-tenant matters, call the State Office of Attorney General Consumer line at phone 800-551-4636.

 - Landlord responsibilities